astronomer/docs/learn/airflow-context.md

 ### var

-The `var` key of the Airflow context contains all Airflow variables of your Airflow instance.
-An Airflow variable is a key-value pair that can be used to store information in your Airflow environment, they are commonly used to store instance level information that rarely changes.
-Learn more in the [Airflow Variables guide](airflow-variables.md).
+The `var` key contains all Airflow variables of your Airflow instance.
+[Airflow variables](airflow-variables.md) are key-value pairs that are commonly used to store instance-level information that rarely changes.

 ```python
 @task